JakeC007/JakeC007.github.io/_posts/2021-12-19-phd-pointers.md

 ---
 layout: post
-title: How To (CS) PhD: Pointers On The Hidden Curriculum
+title: How To (CS) PhD
+subtitle: Pointers On The Hidden Curriculum
 tags: [grad school, phd]
 ---